ClusterCockpit/cc-backend/configs/README.md

 * `static-files`: Type string.
 Folder where static assets can be found, if `embed-static-files` is `false`.
 No default.
 * `db-driver`: Type string. 'sqlite3' or 'mysql' (mysql will work for mariadb as well).
 Default `sqlite3`.
 * `db`: Type string.
 For sqlite3 a filename, for mysql a DSN in this format: https://github.com/go-sql-driver/mysql#dsn-data-source-name (Without query parameters!).
 Default: `./var/job.db`.
-* `job-archive`: Type string.
+* `job-archive`: Type object.
+    - `kind`: Type string.
+At them moment only file is supported as value.
+    - `path`: Type string.
 Path to the job-archive.
 Default: `./var/job-archive`.
+    - `compression`: Type integer.
+Setup automatic compression for jobs older than number of days.
+    - `retention`: Type object.
+        - `policy`: Type string (required).
+Retention policy.
+Possible values none, delete, move.
+        - `includeDB`: Type boolean.
+Also remove jobs from database.
+        - `age`: Type integer.
+Act on jobs with startTime older than age (in days).
+        - `location`: Type string.
+The target directory for retention.
+Only applicable for retention policy move.
 * `disable-archive`: Type bool.
 Keep all metric data in the metric data repositories, do not write to the job-archive.
 Default `false`.
 * `validate`: Type bool.
 Validate all input json documents against json schema.
 * `session-max-age`: Type string.
 Specifies for how long a session shall be valid  as a string parsable by time.ParseDuration().
 If 0 or empty, the session/token does not expire!
 Default `168h`.
-* `jwt-max-age`: Type string.
-Specifies for how long a JWT token shall be valid  as a string parsable by time.ParseDuration().
-If 0 or empty, the session/token does not expire!
-Default `0`.
 * `https-cert-file` and `https-key-file`: Type string.
 If both those options are not empty, use HTTPS using those certificates.
 * `redirect-http-to`: Type string.
 If not the empty string and `addr` does not end in ":80", redirect every request incoming at port 80 to that url.
 * `machine-state-dir`: Type string.
 Where to store MachineState files.
 TODO: Explain in more detail!
 * `stop-jobs-exceeding-walltime`: Type int.
 If not zero, automatically mark jobs as stopped running X seconds longer than their walltime.
 Only applies if walltime is set for job.
 Default `0`.
 * `short-running-jobs-duration`: Type int.
 Do not show running jobs shorter than X seconds.
 Default `300`.
+* `jwts`: Type object (required).
+For JWT Authentication.
+   - `max-age`: Type string (required).
+Configure how long a token is valid.
+As string parsable by time.ParseDuration().
+   - `cookieName`: Type string.
+Cookie that should be checked for a JWT token.
+   - `vaidateUser`: Type boolean.
+Deny login for users not in database (but defined in JWT).
+Overwrite roles in JWT with database roles.
+   - `trustedIssuer`: Type string.
+Issuer that should be accepted when validating external JWTs.
+   - `syncUserOnLogin`: Type boolean.
+Add non-existent user to DB at login attempt with values provided in JWT.
 * `ldap`: Type object.
 For LDAP Authentication and user synchronisation.
 Default `nil`.
-   - `url`: Type string.
+   - `url`: Type string (required).
 URL of LDAP directory server.
-   - `user_base`: Type string.
+   - `user_base`: Type string (required).
 Base DN of user tree root.
-   - `search_dn`: Type string.
+   - `search_dn`: Type string (required).
 DN for authenticating LDAP admin account with general read rights.
-   - `user_bind`: Type string.
+   - `user_bind`: Type string (required).
 Expression used to authenticate users via LDAP bind.
 Must contain `uid={username}`.
-   - `user_filter`: Type string.
+   - `user_filter`: Type string (required).
 Filter to extract users for syncing.
    - `username_attr`: Type string.
 Attribute with full user name.
 Defaults to `gecos` if not provided.
    - `sync_interval`: Type string.
 Interval used for syncing local user table with LDAP directory.
 Parsed using time.ParseDuration.
-   - `sync_del_old_users`: Type bool.
+   - `sync_del_old_users`: Type boolean.
 Delete obsolete users in database.
+   - `syncUserOnLogin`: Type boolean.
+Add non-existent user to DB at login attempt if user exists in Ldap directory.
-* `clusters`: Type array of objects
+* `clusters`: Type array of objects (required)
    - `name`: Type string.
 The name of the cluster.
    - `metricDataRepository`: Type object with properties: `kind` (Type string, can be one of `cc-metric-store`, `influxdb` ), `url` (Type string), `token` (Type string)
    - `filterRanges` Type object.
 This option controls the slider ranges for the UI controls of numNodes, duration, and startTime.
 Example: